 The anticipated addition will offer an affordable housing option for first-year students that doubles as a central hub for academic enrichment opportunities and peer-to-peer connection.

-In the meantime, like all construction projects, disruptions to campus life are inevitable.
-Here’s what you need to know:
+Like all construction projects, disruptions to campus life are inevitable.
+Here’s what else you need to know:

 - The construction project site is the recreation field that sits between the Tivoli Quad and the Student Commons/Lola & Rob Salazar Student Wellness Center, along Larimer and Walnut Streets, between 11th and 12th Streets.